harryfpayne/advent-of-code-2023/day-4/README.md

 (Card 2 doesn't increment it).
 At the moment I'm having to do this nested for loop which is incrementing each subsequent card, it feels like there's some trick that can do it in a single pass, probably with bit shifting.

+---
+One day later.

+I looked into other people's solutions for part 2, turns out there was no trick, every looks to be doing it basically the same way I was.
+I think I was looking for a way to solve it algebraically, or with a single for loop but can't see any solutions online that meet that, so I think my algorithm spidey sense just misfired and I overthought it.